jesperancinha/rockstars-manager/README.md

 # rockstars-manager

-This applicastion is a rockstars manager
+This application is a rockstars manager